Skip to content

 • Cracks or holes: Fill them with a patching mix.

+• Uneven spots: Use a floor leveling mix to make a flat, steady base.
 If working over concrete, check for moisture with a moisture meter.
 High moisture can cause tiles or grout to fail, so fix any moisture issues before continuing.

 Put Down Underlayment or Cement Backer Board (if needed)